Fourth Swan 115 launched and named Odin

 "We chose a 5.75 / 3.50 metre-high aspect ratio lifting keel for maximising performance and having the ability to reach low draft anchorages,"Frers said.
 "The racing version has a 6.75 / 4.6 metre keel for even higher pointing ability and weight reduction.
 The keel profile area was calculated for a comfortable helm balance and the foil shape was chosen from our proven record of CFD analysis."

 The extensive sail plan and rigging package is designed to accommodate both cruising and racing, with mainsails for both.

 The interior by the yard for de Vosde Vries Design was to create “something different” and contemporary.
 The interior should have a casual and welcoming appeal, with joinery that put use the impressive skills of Nautor's Swan craftsmen.
 The result is a light grey, stained oak wood finish with a brushed treatment throughout.

 This is contrasted by the dark, crown-cut wenge floors, which are fitted with a distinct cross-plank detailing, created to communicate an industrial tone.
-Neutral soft furnishings tie everything together.
 Construction is with lightweight foam and carbon cores in order to meet the strict weight requirements to keep this yacht up to her promised sailing prowess.